-KitScan is a local, web-based security scanning tool for source code projects.
+KitScan is a local, web-based security scanner for source code projects.

 Explainable by design.
 Findings are shown with severity, file location, remediation guidance, and references you can use to validate the result.